syncfusion-content/blazor-docs/blazor/tabs/drag-and-drop.md

 ---
 layout: post
 title: Drag and Drop in Blazor Tabs Component | Syncfusion
-description: Checkout and learn here all about Drag and Drop in Syncfusion Blazor Tabs component and much more details.
+description: Checkout and learn here all about drag and drop in Syncfusion Blazor Tabs component and much more details.
 platform: Blazor
 control: Tabs
 documentation: ug